rweir/auto-sort-mode/README.md

 ## Enabling via file vars

-To have Emacs apply this minor mode to a file on open, add a line like at the top or bottom of the file:
+To have Emacs apply this minor mode to a file on open, add a line like at the top of the file (or use the separate syntax for the bottom):

 ```text
 # -*- eval: (auto-sort-mode 1); -*-